curvefi/curve-dao-contracts/doc/README.md

 The value of $w_i$ is taken at the time user performs any action (deposit, withdrawal, withdrawal of minted CRV tokens) and is applied until the next action this user performs.

+Implementation details are such that a user gets the boost actual at the time of the last action or checkpoint.
+Since the voting power decreases with time, it is favorable for users to apply a boost and do no further actions until they vote-lock more tokens.
+However, once vote-lock expires, everyone can "kick" the user by creating a checkpoint for that user and, essentially, resetting the user to no boost if he/she has no voting power at that point already.

 If no users vote-lock any CRV (or simply don't have any), the inflation will simply be distributed proportionally to the liquidity $b_u$ each one of them